 If you have hypothyroidism and hope to become pregnant, work with your doctor to make sure your hypothyroidism is under control.
 Seek additional help from an infertility specialist if needed.

 If you have hypothyroidism and become pregnant, tell your doctor promptly.
 Close monitoring of your thyroid hormone level during pregnancy can promote normal fetal development and reduce the risk of miscarriage.

-- Jameson JL, et al. Diagnosis and treatment of thyroid disease during pregnancy.
+- Jameson JL, et al, eds.
+Diagnosis and treatment of thyroid disease during pregnancy.
 In: Endocrinology: Adult and Pediatric.
 7th ed.
-Philadelphia, Pa.: Elsevier Saunders; 2016. http://www.clinicalkey.com.
-Accessed March 24, 2016.
+Philadelphia, Pa.: Saunders Elsevier; 2016. https://www.clinicalkey.com.
+Accessed April 18, 2019.

 - AskMayoExpert.
-Female infertility.
-Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2014.
+Preconception care.
+Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2019.